Diabetes and Travel

 Keep the temperature of your insulin between 33 degrees F and 80 degrees F. Do not freeze your insulin or keep it in direct sunlight.

-How do I take care of my feet?
+How do I take care of my feet while traveling?

-- Pack at least two pairs of shoes so you can change shoes often.
+- Pack at least 2 pairs of shoes so that you can change shoes often.
 Changing shoes helps prevent blisters and sore pressure points.

 - Follow your daily foot-care regimen.